-The Division houses the Departments of English, English as a Second Language, Foreign Languages, and Creative Arts.
-Associate in Arts Degrees are offered in Communication, English, Foreign Language, General Concentration, Music and Theatre.
+Welcome to Bunker Hill Community College’s Division of Humanities and Learning Communities.
+We offer Associate in Arts Degrees in Communication, English, English/Creative Writing Option, Global Language, Liberal Arts, Music and Theatre, and English Language Learning courses.
 These Degree Programs prepare students to transfer to four-year colleges or universities to seek bachelors’ degrees in their area of concentration.

 Dean of Humanities and Learning Communities